darpankhanna/PPISHES/README.md

-# ERGCNPPIS: Enhanced Residual Graph Convolutional Network for Protein-Protein Interaction Site Prediction
+# PPISHES: An Enhanced Physicochemical Approach For Predicting Protein Interaction Sites Using Graph Neural Networks

-Accurate prediction of protein interaction sites is essential for understanding many biological processes.
-The Residual Graph Convolutional Network for Protein-Protein Interaction Site Prediction (RGCNPPIS) model has been successful by leveraging sequence features and spatial neighborhood information.
-However, its performance can be further improved in accuracy and efficiency.
+Accurate prediction of protein interaction sites is key to understanding the underlying mechanisms of many biological processes.
+The current state-of-the-art method for site prediction, Residual Graph Convolutional Network for Protein-Protein Interaction Site Prediction (RGCNPPIS), is top-ranked by leveraging sequence features and incorporating spatial neighborhood information; however, there is still room for improvement in both accuracy and performance.
+RGCNPPIS captures local and global structural, evolutionary, and sequence-based features; however, it overlooks physicochemical properties important for protein interactions and struggles with feature redundancy, which limits its overall performance.

-RGCNPPIS captures local and global structural, evolutionary, and sequence-based features but overlooks critical physicochemical properties important for protein interactions and suffers from feature redundancy.
-To address these limitations, we propose **Enhanced RGCNPPIS (ERGCNPPIS)**.
-This enhanced model incorporates three key physicochemical features—**electrostatic potential**, **hydrogen-bonding propensity**, and **solvent-accessible surface area**—to provide better feature representation of protein structures and improve the understanding of protein interactions.
+By addressing these gaps, we aim to enhance the predictive power of RGCNPPIS and introduce new feature sets that improve overall model performance.
+We propose an enhanced model, PPISHES (Prediction of Protein Interactions based on Solvent Accessible Surface Area, Hydrogen-Bonding Propensity, and Electrostatic Potential Sites), which is built upon incorporating three critical physicochemical features—electrostatic potential, hydrogen-bonding propensity, and solvent-accessible-surface-area—to enrich the feature representation of protein structure thereby improving site prediction for both obligate and non-obligate complexes.
+To enhance interpretability and feature selection, we use feature ablation analysis, systematically masking individual features and identifying the most important features of the model.

-In addition to these enhancements, we perform **feature ablation analysis** to systematically evaluate and identify the most important features for the model.
-ERGCNPPIS has been evaluated on the **Test_71** and **Test_315** benchmark datasets, achieving a binary accuracy of **90.2%** on Test_71 and **93.7%** on Test_315.
-The model also shows significant improvements in key metrics, including a **31.9% increase in F1 score** and **42.8% improvement in the Area Under Precision-Recall Curve** on Test_315.
+We evaluated PPISHES on widely recognized benchmark datasets, achieving a substantial improvement in the Area Under the Precision-Recall Curve, with increases of up to 42.8\%.
+PPISHES was also evaluated on key metrics like accuracy, precision, recall, area under the curve, and Matthews correlation coefficient), confirming its superior overall performance and surpassing current state-of-the-art.

 ## System Requirements

-To run ERGCNPPIS, you need the following dependencies:
+To run PPISHES, you need the following dependencies:

 - **Python** 3.10.13
 - **NumPy** 1.26.4